Wondering how much influencer marketing really costs?

 If you’re finding them on your own and negotiating your own contract, you’ll likely pay less.

 But if you work through an agency, you’ll have commissions and agency fees to contend with.

 So, what’s the bottom line?
 How much do influencers really charge per post?

 With smaller, micro-influencers especially, costs are likely to vary, especially if you’re going the direct partnership route.

 But you can set general expectations based on channel and research.

-Influencer pricing will vary by channel, and the Big Three channels when it comes social media influencer marketing are Instagram, YouTube, and Snapchat.
+Pricing will vary by channel, and the Big Three channels for influencer marketing are Instagram, YouTube, and Snapchat.

-In most marketer’s experience, Facebook and Twitter are not suitable for influencer campaigns, and you’re marketing dollars are much better spent elsewhere.
+In most marketer’s experience, Facebook and Twitter are not best suited for influencer campaigns, and you’re marketing dollars are much better spent elsewhere.